 The nubuck imitation leather NABUKA® RECYCLED is ideal for luxury packaging, displays, shop window decorations and watch boxes.
 Due to its unique feel it creates a lasting sensation.
-NABUKA® RECYCLED is REACH compliant and produced without the use of animal products (vegan).
+NABUKA® RECYCLED is REACH compliant.

 Available from stock worldwide in black and beige.